2023 Most Popular Allied Health Professions Bachelor's Degree Trade Schools in District of Columbia

 Women make up 83% of the allied health majors at the school.

-Full Allied Health Professions at Howard University Report
+Read full report on Allied Health Professions at Howard University

-The in-demand bachelor’s degree programs at University of the District of Columbia helped the school earn the #3 place on this year’s ranking of the most popular allied health professions schools in District of Columbia.
-Located in the city of Washington, University of the District of Columbia is a public college with a small student population.
+You’ll be in good company if you decide to attend University of the District of Columbia.
+It ranked #3 on our 2023 Most Popular Allied Health Professions Bachelor’s Degree Trade Schools in District of Columbia list.
+Located in the city of Washington, University of the District of Columbia is a public school with a small student population.

-Full Allied Health Professions at University of the District of Columbia Report
+Read full report on Allied Health Professions at University of the District of Columbia

-Explore all the Most Popular Allied Health Professions Colleges in the Middle Atlantic Area or other specific states within that region.
+Explore all the Most Popular Allied Health Professions Schools in the Middle Atlantic Area or other specific states within that region.

 State | Degrees Awarded |